-- c) the Trust, or its agent, will disburse the PACE loan to the property owner; - d) the Trust, or its agent, will send PACE assessment statements with payment deadlines to the property owner; - e) the Trust, or its agent, will be responsible for collection of the PACE assessments; - f) the Trust, or its agent, will record any lien, if needed, due to nonpayment of the assessment; - g) the Trust or its agent on behalf of the Municipality, promptly shall record the discharges of PACE mortgages upon full payment of the PACE loan. - 2.
-Adoption of Education and Outreach Program.
-In conjunction with adopting this Ordinance, the Municipality shall adopt and implement an education and outreach program so that citizens of the Municipality are made aware of home energy saving opportunities, including the opportunity to finance energy saving improvements with a PACE loan. - 3.
-Assistance and Cooperation.
+- the Trust, or its agent, will create and record a Notice of the PACE agreement in the appropriate County Registry of Deeds to create a PACE mortgage; - the Trust, or its agent, will disburse the PACE loan to the property owner; - d) the Trust, or its agent, will send PACE assessment statements with payment deadlines to the property owner; - e) the Trust, or its agent, will be responsible for collection of the PACE assessments; - f) the Trust, or its agent, will record any lien, if needed, due to nonpayment of the assessment; - g) the Trust or its agent on behalf of the Municipality, promptly shall record the discharges of PACE mortgages upon full payment of the PACE loan. - Adoption of Education and Outreach Program.
+In conjunction with adopting this Ordinance, the Municipality shall adopt and implement an education and outreach program so that citizens of the Municipality are made aware of home energy saving opportunities, including the opportunity to finance energy saving improvements with a PACE loan. - Assistance and Cooperation.
 The Municipality will assist and cooperate with the Trust in its administration of the Municipality's PACE program. - 4.
 Assessments Not a Tax.
 PACE assessments do not constitute a tax but may be assessed and collected by the Trust in any manner determined by the Trust and consistent with applicable law.